Mirza Fakhrul Islam Alamgir: BNP's secretary general

 Alamgir was named acting secretary general of the BNP by its chairperson, Begum Khaleda Zia, following the death of secretary general Khandaker Delwar Hossain in March 2011.
 Some senior BNP figures disputed the nomination, stating that the BNP constitution does not allow for this.
 The dispute was ruled out on 21 March 2011, hours before Zia left for Saudi Arabia at invitation of the Saudi royal family.

 Alamgir continued criticizing the government vibrantly on different issues.
 Upon organizing mass antigovernmental showdowns, he warned the government to not obstruct the opposition events.
 The party organized a number of countrywide populous showdowns and agitations against the government, most notably on the issue of the caretaker government, which the Awami League government demolished, enforcing its decisive two-thirds majority in the parliament in 2011.

 Alamgir's motorcade came under a violent attack by an armed mob in Lakshmipur on 2 August 2011 as it was approaching the main town where Alamgir was about to attend a party meeting.
 The attackers were not identified, but Alamgir and his companions alleged that they were members of the ruling party, the Awami League.
 Though Alamgir was unhurt, three vehicles (including the one in which he was riding) were vandalized, and ten people were injured.

 In February 2012, Alamgir criticized the government for its role in the Pilkhana massacre.
 He claimed the violence was intended to permanently damage the national security of Bangladesh and accused the Awami League government of not properly investigating the incident.

-He became the BNP's secretary general in 2016.
+Alamgir became the BNP's secretary general in 2016.
+On 13 August 2026, prior to submitting his nomination for the presidency of Bangladesh, he stepped down as Secretary General of the Bangladesh Nationalist Party after 16 years in office.
+His tenure made him the longest-serving Secretary General in the party's history.
+He also resigned from the party's National Standing Committee on the same day.

+Presidency (2026–present)

+Election

+Alamgir was nominated by his party, the Bangladesh Nationalist Party (BNP), as its candidate for the 23rd presidential election.

+Alamgir casting his vote in the presidential election.

+The election was held on 20 August, with Alamgir and Oli Ahmed as the two candidates.
+Mirza Fakhrul received 255 votes, while Oli Ahmed received 88 votes.

+On 9 August 2026, while speaking at an event at the Rangpur District Shilpakala Academy, Alamgir criticized what he described as the political decision-making of Rangpur's residents.
+Referring to their electoral support for the Jatiya Party and Jamaat-e-Islami during periods when the BNP was in government, he questioned how the region could progress under such political choices.

+His statement drew a response from Jamaat-e-Islami lawmakers from the region.
+On 11 August, 11 members of parliament elected from the Rangpur Division held a press conference demanding that Fakhrul withdraw his comments.
+The party subsequently organized a protest rally in Rangpur the following day.